 Biotin for Hair Growth: Marketing vs Reality

-Biotin (vitamin B7) supplements are a multi-billion-dollar global category sold almost entirely on the promise of thicker hair, faster hair growth, and stronger nails.
-Beauty influencers endorse it.
-Pharmacy shelves are full of it.
-The problem: the clinical evidence supports a hair or nail benefit from biotin only in people who are biotin-deficient to begin with — and true biotin deficiency is rare in well-fed adults.
+Beauty influencers endorse it and pharmacy shelves are full of it, yet the clinical evidence supports a hair or nail benefit from biotin only in people who are biotin-deficient to begin with — and true biotin deficiency is rare in well-fed adults.
+That single fact undercuts almost the entire marketing case.

 What Biotin Actually Does